15 Reasons we love going camping

-- The anticipation – yes I know this is the same with every holiday but we all get so excited as our camping holidays are approaching, wondering what the site will be like, will we make new friends, will the weather be good, will there be good walks nearby.
+- The anticipation – yes, I know this is the same with every holiday, but we all get so excited as our camping holidays are approaching, wondering what the site will be like, will we make new friends, will the weather be good, will there be good walks nearby.

 - Pitching the tent – this is perhaps the double-edged sword for me.
-I LOVE pitching at a tent BUT I also hate pitching a tent?
+I LOVE pitching at a tent, BUT I also hate pitching a tent?
 Are you confused?
 Me too!!
 Seriously, I really enjoy pitching a tent, unless it’s (a) windy, (b) raining, (c) blazing sunshine and (d) any combination of the previous reasons.
-I love the process of constructing your holiday home, I love the manual aspect of taking something out of a bag and making it into something you actually live in.
-I also love Lego but I can’t go camping in that!
+I love the process of constructing your holiday home.
+I love the manual aspect of taking something out of a bag and making it into something you actually live in.
+I also love Lego, but I can’t go camping in that!

-- Laidback dress code – obviously we always want to look good but when camping you have to let your standards drop slightly, clothes maybe a little more crumpled and you won’t see many people in high heels trying to pitch a tent or waddle across the campsite.
-It’s flip flops and hoodies all the way for us and we love it!
+- Laidback dress code – obviously, we always want to look good, but when camping, you have to let your standards drop slightly, clothes maybe a little more crumpled, and you won’t see many people in high heels trying to pitch a tent or waddle across the campsite.
+It’s flip flops and hoodies all the way for us, and we love it!

-- Listening to nature – now I was slightly pushed to my limits at West Runton when I heard a Muntjack deer call and thought there was some kind of scary animal in the trees behind us and at Sandringham when I considered buying a spud gun to scare away the pigeons in the tree above our tent BUT as with all sounds in nature, I grew to love them and the peace and quiet that comes after dark on a campsite.
+- Listening to nature – now I was slightly pushed to my limits at West Runton when I heard a Muntjack deer call and thought there was some scary animal in the trees behind us and at Sandringham when I considered buying a spud gun to scare away the pigeons in the tree above our tent BUT as with all sounds in nature, I grew to love them and the peace that comes after dark on a campsite.

-- Early bedtimes – at home I will work until silly o’clock in the morning but all that extra fresh air that I get when camping wipes me out and by 10 pm I’m usually ready to call it a night.
+- Early bedtimes – at home, I will work until silly o’clock in the morning, but all that extra fresh air that I get when camping wipes me out, and by 10 pm, I’m usually ready to call it a night.
 The result is a much fresher faced Mummy in the morning.

 - Slow-living!
-At home we are all so ‘plugged in’, there are TVs, computer games, tablet PCs and the like but when we come camping, the Beans are more interested in playing board games, card games, colouring sheets and using their imagination.
+At home we are all so ‘plugged in’, there are TVs, computer games, tablet PCs and the like but when we go camping, the Beans are more interested in playing board games, card games, colouring sheets and using their imagination.

 - The affordability – didn’t I already mention we have been camping five times this Summer?
-We have mostly stayed on Camping and Caravanning Club Sites which are beautifully maintained, have great facilities which are always clean and mostly bug-free.
+We have mostly stayed on Camping and Caravanning Club Sites, which are beautifully maintained, have great facilities which are always clean and mostly bug-free.
 The cost of our six trips (by the end of the Summer) would be £768.70 whereas a holiday abroad for just one week could easily set us back £3000.

 - Reading!
-On a lazy afternoon at the tent whilst the Beans are playing in the park I love nothing more than chilling outside the tent (if it’s not raining) with a good book and a cold bottle of beer.
+On a lazy afternoon at the tent whilst the Beans are playing in the park, I love nothing more than chilling outside the tent (if it’s not raining) with a good book and a cold bottle of beer.
 I have read more this Summer than I have read in months at home.